Hidden Convexity in the l0 Pseudonorm: Introduction

 The paper is organized as follows.
-In Sect.~\ref{The_constant_along_primal_rays_coupling}, we provide background on Fenchel-Moreau conjugacies, then we introduce a novel class of \emph{one-sided linear couplings}, which includes the \emph{constant along primal rays coupling~$\couplingCAPRA$ (\Capra)}.
+In Sect.~\ref{sec:One-sided_linear_couplings}, we provide background on Fenchel-Moreau conjugacies, then we introduce a novel class of \emph{one-sided linear couplings}, which includes the \emph{Euclidian constant along primal rays coupling~$\CouplingCapra$ (\ECapra)}.
 We show that one-sided linear couplings induce conjugacies that share nice properties with the classic Fenchel conjugacy, by giving expressions for conjugate and biconjugate functions.
-We elucidate the structure of \Capra-convex functions.
-Then, in Sect.~\ref{CAPRAC_conjugates_and_biconjugates_related_to_the_pseudo_norm}, we relate the \Capra\ conjugate and biconjugate of the \lzeropseudonorm, the characteristic functions of its level sets and the symmetric gauge norms.
-In particular, we show that the \lzeropseudonorm\ is \Capra\ biconjugate (a \Capra-convex function), from which we deduce that it coincides, on the sphere, with a proper convex lsc function defined on the whole space.
-We establish this result in Sect.~\ref{Hidden_convexity_in_the_pseudonorm}, where we also provide various expression for the underlying proper convex lsc function.
-The Appendix~\ref{Appendix} gathers background on J. J. Moreau lower and upper additions, properties of $2$-$k$-symmetric gauge norms and of $k$-support norms, properties of the \lzeropseudonorm\ level sets, and technical results on the convex extension of the \lzeropseudonorm.
+We also elucidate the structure of \ECapra-convex functions.
+Then, in Sect.~\ref{CAPRAC_conjugates_and_biconjugates_related_to_the_pseudo_norm}, we relate the \ECapra\ conjugate and biconjugate of the \lzeropseudonorm, the characteristic functions of its level sets and the top-$k$ norms.
+In particular, we show that the \lzeropseudonorm\ is \ECapra\ biconjugate (that is, a \ECapra-convex function).
+In Sect.~\ref{Hidden_convexity_in_the_pseudonorm}, we deduce that the \lzeropseudonorm\ coincides, on the Euclidian unit sphere, with a proper convex lsc function \( {\cal L}_0 \) defined on~$\RR^d$.
+We provide various expression for the function~\( {\cal L}_0 \).
+The Appendix~\ref{Appendix} gathers properties of top-$k$ norms and of $k$-support norms, properties of the \lzeropseudonorm\ level sets, and technical results on the function~\( {\cal L}_0 \).